gradle/gradle/design-docs/done/managed-model.md

 - ~~When a runtime error is thrown from implementation of a managed element setter/getter the stack trace contains reference to the name of the managed type.~~

-### “read” methods of ManagedSet throw exceptions when set is mutable
+### “read” methods of ModelSet throw exceptions when set is mutable

 It should not be possible to call any of these methods until the set is realised.